The Address Bar

-simply start typing in C-R-I will bring up a dropdown list of all the
+simply start typing in C-R-I will bring up a dropdown list of all the previous addresses that this PC has visited that begin with those letters.

 This is called AutoComplete - we will look at that in a separate lesson.